Here’s What you Need to Know About Growing Herbs

 There are plenty of pre-packed container soil mixes, if you’re using smaller pots or planters.
 You can just buy as many bags as you need to fill your pots.
 Choose a soil mix that is for container gardening, not potting soil.

 If you’re growing herbs in larger raised beds, you may need to order a large load of soil.
 Many garden centers will deliver top soil, compost or a mix of the two.
 This is usually the cheapest way to fill a new bed with good soil.
-A mix of compost and top soil is a great way to start your herb garden off well.
+A mix of aged compost and topsoil is a great way to start your herb garden off well.

 Additionally, your soil will have a pH level.
 Some plants prefer soil that is more acidic, others more alkaline.
 Testing your soil pH will help you establish and grow healthy, productive plants.

-Exactly how, or if, you amend or ‘feed’ your soil will depend on it’s current condition, your micro-climate and the plants you want to grow.
-Once you pick your herbs, you can evaluate your soil and decide if you need to amend it to suit their needs.
+Exactly how, or if, you amend or ‘feed’ your soil will depend on its current condition, your microclimate and the plants you want to grow.
+Once you pick your herbs, you can evaluate your soil and decide if you need to amend it to suit their specific needs.

 While you can apply fertilizer, most herbs don’t need supplemental ‘food’.
 For some aromatic herbs, fertilizer can dampen their scent.
-A mid-season application of compost is likely all your herbs will need to thrive.
+A mid-season application of compost is likely all your herbs will need to thrive – and many perennial herbs won’t even need that!

 Where do you get herbs for an herb garden?